OSVTAC/project-recommendations/pages/background.md

    * [Low Error Voting Interface][levi] (LEVI), research paper of a voting machine GUI designed to reduce user errors.
 Used by Prime-III.

+   * [RCV package in CRAN][cran-rcv], a package for R that tabulates ranked-choice elections.
+The README uses San Francisco's 2016 races as examples, and it has been used by members of the public to [visualize the RCV eliminations][fromira-twitter-rcv] in the June 2018 election.

 _[Subsection added: Jan.
 18, 2018 meeting.]_